jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 Test only Gaussian | 0.698 | |
 "1" | 0.6988 | 1.0 | 0.6988

-While these results do show that learning is possible with a binary classifier, it also shows that perhaps Naive Bayes is not the best model for the data as it performs worse than Logistic Regression even after feature selection.
+While these results do show that learning is possible with a binary classifier, it also shows that perhaps Naive Bayes is not the best model for the data as it performs worse than logistic regression even after feature selection.

 The important parameters for the types of data found by forward feature selection were:
 1. Continuous - "budget" and "runtime"